DrugAbuse.com - Powered by American Addiction Centers

 Are Inpatient Rehab Treatment Programs Effective?

 There is no one-size-fits-all approach to drug and alcohol rehab, so effective treatment truly depends on proper assessment for the appropriate level of care.
 The most effective treatment regimen will address all the needs of the person, not just the drug or alcohol addiction.
-Inpatient rehab programs typically provide many options for substance abuse treatment services that can be tailored to an individual’s needs and substance of abuse.4
+Inpatient rehab programs typically provide many options for substance abuse treatment services that can be tailored to an individual’s needs and substance use.3

 How to Find Inpatient Rehab Centers Near Me